essif-lab/framework/docs/terms/pattern-governance-and-management.md

   src={useBaseUrl('images/essif-lab-objective.png')}
 />

 *Figure 1.
-Parties and their %%objectives|objective%%.*
+Parties and their objectives.*

 The core property of this model is that every %%objective|objective%% has precisely one %%owner|owner%%, which is the %%party|party%% that pursues the realization of the assocated results, from one (or both) of the two following perspectives: